Stay Updated

 Read our Weekly Gayzette for the latest (and gayest) movie screenings, community events, and industry news from the Bay Area and beyond!

-The 2026 Frameline Completion Fund submission window has now closed.
+The next Frameline Completion Fund submission window will open on August 31, 2026.

 The Frameline Completion Fund provides grants to both emerging and established filmmakers.
 This program seeks to provide a much-needed source of financial contributions to artists who are struggling to secure funding to complete their works.